-Both the Working Party and the representatives of B.H. and F.B.H. regretted that there was no opportunity to discuss this question with a representative of R.S. since, despite repeated invitations, no R.S. representative participated in the meeting.
+At the meeting on 27th June 1996 in Paris, both the Working Party and the representatives of B.H. and F.B.H. regretted that there was no opportunity to discuss this question with a representative of R.S. since, despite repeated invitations, no R.S. representative participated in the meeting.
+Such a discussion, however, took place on 28 August 1996 in Sarajevo.